 Our school kitchen is managed by HC3S.
 HC3S is the largest provider of school meals in Hampshire, supplying hot and cold nutritional meals to 445 primary schools across the county.
 HC3S also supplies 3 schools in Dorset and 11 in Wiltshire.

 Everything is cooked in our own kitchen by Mrs Sarah O’Brien and her team, who have been awarded the highest grade of 5* for hygiene and food standards by Test Valley Borough Council.
-To see the latest primary school menus please see link below.

 The Medically Identified Application form can be found here...

 Free school meals are available only to children whose parents/guardians are in receipt of one or more of the following benefits:

 - Support under Part VI of the Immigration and Asylum Act 1999

 - the Guaranteed element of State Pension Credit

 - Child Tax Credit, provided you are not also entitled to Working Tax Credit, and have an annual gross income, of no more than £16,190 as assessed by Her Majesty’s Revenue and Customs